jimhuaang/qsfs/README.md

 ## Support

-If you notice any issue, please open an [issue][issue link] on Github.
+If you notice any issue, please open an [issue][issue link] on GitHub.
 Please search the existing issues and see if others are also experiencing the issue before opening a new issue.
 Please include the version of qsfs, Compiler version, CMake version, and OS you’re using.
 Please also include repro case when appropriate.

 If you have any questions, suggestions or feedback, feel free to send an email to <jimhuang@yunify.com>.